flashbots/flashbots-docs/docs/flashbots-auction/advanced/gas-fee-refunds.md

 _Note: Smart multiplexing has a 1% rate of false positives, meaning that in 1% of MEV-Boost blocks there is a risk that searcher bundles will not be landed._

+### Bundle stats for multiplexed bundles

+To view bundle stats on multiplexed `eth_sendBundle` requests, you will need to use the `flashbots_getSbundleStats` api instead of `flashbots_getBundleStatsV2`.
+You will see a new `smart` field in the response to multiplexed`eth_sendBundle` which indicates that the "sbundle" stats endpoint should be used instead.

 ## How are refunds calculated

 The Flashbots builder retroactively calculates refunds for all bundles landed in its blocks.
 The refund for a given bundle is calculated as follows: